Rollins09/Basic-Calculator/README.md

 3. Start performing calculations

 ## Author
-Developed as part of a front-end development assignment.
+Developed as part of a front-end development assignment by Lalith N.